nicklamyeeman/nicklamyeeman/README.md

 #### Hey there 👋

-I'm **Nick**, I'm 25 years old and I'm a computer science student at Epitech school.
-I'm about to graduate and I'm passionate about 🎮 **video games** and 🧮 **mathematics**.
-A passion that I pass on thanks to my current job as a 🧑🏻‍🏫 **teaching assistant** in my school.
+I'm **Nick**, I'm 25 years old and I'm a computer science graduated student at Epitech school.
+I'm passionate about 🎮 **video games** and 🧮 **mathematics**.
+A passion that I pass on thanks to my last job as a 🧑🏻‍🏫 **teaching assistant** in my school.
 I studied in 🇰🇷 **South Korea** in 2020 to deepen my knowledge in video game development as well as in artistic opening.
+Today I'm a developer for @welovedevs 💙 to develop a solution for other developers to find their happiness in their job as I did.

 I also do *personal projects*, 💻 **computer projects** to make my life easier or 🎨 **artistic projects** to entertain myself.
 I like to **speak in public** and I don't hesitate to talk about my ideas in front of different audiences, which allowed me to win 🏆 several idea contests in my region.